LiangQiaoGu/MIonSite/standardalone_MIonSite/README.md

 Installation:

-	1. Download the MIonSite package and decompression

-				$ tar xvzf MIonSite.tar.gz

-	   Let $HOME_FOLDER to the absolute path of the MIonSite folder.
+	1. Download the MIonSite package.
+Let $HOME_FOLDER to the absolute path of the "standardalone_MIonSite" folder.
+	   Run the "setup.sh" shell file

+	   	$cd $HOME_FOLDER
+		$chmod 777 setup.sh
+		$./setup.sh

 	2. Download and Install the SANN software, which is available on http://lee.kias.re.kr/~protein/wiki/doku.php?id=sann:download:sann.